Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Every occasion has different requirements for music, stage, volume and schedule.

 For ceremony, reception, dinner, first dance and party, a medium-sized lineup is often ideal.
-Smaller setups fit ceremony and dinner; larger lineups create stronger party and show impact.
+Smaller setups fit ceremony and dinner; larger lineups deliver stronger party and show energy.

 Corporate event

 For networking and business dinners, a smaller setup can be enough.
-For employee celebrations, summer parties, client events or representative corporate events, a medium to larger lineup is often more effective.
-The suitable musical dramaturgy is explained on the page Music for corporate events.
+For employee celebrations, summer parties, client events or high-profile corporate events, a medium to larger lineup is often more effective.
+The suitable musical arc is explained on the page Music for corporate events.

 Christmas party

-For reception and dinner, a smaller lineup can feel elegant; for end-of-year moments, speeches and a later party, a medium or larger live band is often useful.
-Details are explained on the page Music for Christmas parties.
+For reception and dinner, a smaller lineup can feel elegant; for end-of-year moments, speeches and the party afterwards, a medium or larger live band is often useful.
+You will find details on Music for Christmas parties.

 Ball